junwatu/camtovid-ai/blogs/README.md

-# Generate Fun Video From Camera Shoot using Kling AI
+# Generate Fun AI Videos from Your Camera Footage with Kling

 ![cover](images/cover.png)